Honoring The Health Legacy of Ancient Africa

 These cultures, connected through the Indian Ocean Trade, offer insight into the shared knowledge systems that developed across continents.
 Although, there are no records to show whether these beliefs system came before or after the existence of trade.

-Ancient African health systems and practices
+Ancient African Health Systems and Practices

 There is evidence of over 4,500 year old medicine and healing arts and over 8,000 years of recorded civilization in Africa.
 Organized systems of government, community, knowledge systems, cities, agriculture, medicine and writing existed long before modern western medical practices took shape.